OneOfUsCodes/databaseCollection/database/privateJet/privateJetTerminology.md

-# ✈️ Private Jet Sector Schema
+# ✈️ Private Jet Sector Terminology

 A structured guide to profiling companies and service providers in the private aviation industry.